 Iriya Asagao Festival

 This festival is held in Taito-ku’s district of Shitaya, in the neighborhood of the Iriya Kishimojin, the temple of the same-named Buddha of children, their parents, and childbirth.
 Around 120 asagao merchants and another 100 stalls crowd the area, attracting almost 400,000 visitors every year.
 Iriya’s asagao fair was a traditional event ever since the Meiji era but declined in popularity later on.
-In 1948, however, the festival was revived and will soon celebrate its 70th anniversary.
+In 1948, however, the festival was revived and has recently celebrated its 70th anniversary.

 - Address 1-12-16 Shitaya, Taito-ku, Tokyo-to 110-0004